mhvangasteren/anijs-wiki/Playing with classes.md

 <script src="anijs-min.js"></script>
 ```

-2. ...and the auxiliar stylesheet of your preference:
+2. and the auxiliar stylesheet of your preference:

 ```
 <link rel="stylesheet" href="animate.css">
 ```

-2. Then inside the anijs sentence...
+3. Then inside the anijs sentence...

 You can use the words: